 Step 4: Apply for the CFE Exam

-Once prepared, you can sit for the CFE Exam, which is computer-based and can be done from anywhere even in Kenya.
+Once you’re ready, you can apply to sit for the CFE exam, which is computer-based and can be taken from anywhere, including Kenya.

 Step 5: Get Certified